LEARNAcademy/syllabus/react/state.md

 ### Adding State Values

 Next we will add a state variable.
 The `useState` method is going to set an initial value and provide a method that can be used to update the value.
-To have access to the `useState` method we will need to import it to the component from the React dependencies.
+To have access to the `useState` method, we will import it to the component from the React dependencies.
 We can name the state variable whatever we want as long as it communicates intent.
 In this case it makes sense to name the variable `count`.
 Following the `count` variable is the name of the method that will be used to update `count`.
 It is convention to use the same name but add the prefix `set`.
 Inside the parentheses of the `useState` method we can set the initial value of `count`.
 Our counter will have an initial value of 0.
 Our component now has data that is available to be referenced and modified as needed.

 **src/App.js**